znikolovski/L738/README.md

 ### Objective

-1. Register a frontend component to map a backend data structure
+1. Register a frontend component to map a backend data structure.
-2. Observe how the data structure served by AEM is transformed into component properties
+2. Learn how the data structure served by AEM is transformed into component properties.
-3. Drive the content author experience from the frontend component
+3. Drive the content author experience from the frontend component.
-4. Understand the role played by the ModelManager
+4. Understand the role played by the ModelManager.
-5. Get to know the main components provided by the SPA SDK
+5. Get to know the main components provided by the SPA SDK.
+6. Observe components becoming editable.

 ### Lesson Context

 The lesson illustrates how editable frontend components are developed and how the AEM data is provided as properties.
 Get more familiar with the notion of library of frontend component and the dynamic instantiation of components.
 Better understand the motivations and advantages of delegating the content structure to AEM.
-Learn how to support the author's experience from the frontend within the frontend project.
+Learn how to support the author's experience from within the frontend project.

 #### Exercise 5.1